augmaria/som-toolboxr/README.md

 som-toolboxr
 ============

 R scripts for exploratory data analysis using SOM.
+Frequently, I start working on a dataset which I know little about (in terms of noise, feature relevance, natural groupings) and need something to give me a 'picture' of how the data behaves.

-I wanted to create a set of scripts that can take a data file, normalize it, checks for data inconsistencies and train an SOM.
-Also plots component plane visualizations, u-matrix and hit histograms.
-In short, tidying up and automating the scripts that I use when I get a data for the first time and want to understand how it behaves.
+That is why I created these scripts that can take a data file, normalize it, check for data inconsistencies and train an SOM.
+They also plot component plane visualizations, u-matrix and hit histograms.
+Hopefully I will be able to get it to a state where I can do as much as I can do with Matlab som_toolbox and even more.